 During the business meeting, Tammy Gilland, chair of the Oconee County Republican Party executive committee, reported that Ed Perkins had resigned as 1st Vice Chair for unspecified reasons and Marcus Wiedower had resigned as 2nd Vice Chair because he is a candidate in the Georgia House District 119 Republican primary.

-Vince Frankson, 1080 Willowynd Way, off Simonton Bridge Road, was elected to replace Perkins, and Melvin Davis, former Oconee County Board of Commissioners chair, was elected to replace Wiedower.
+Vince Frankson, 1080 Willowynd Way, off Simonton Bridge Road, was elected to replace Wiedower, and Melvin Davis, former Oconee County Board of Commissioners chair, was elected to replace Perkins.

 Gilland said that the Young Republicans organizations at North Oconee High School and Oconee High School are inactive.